Milton Doyle

-Milton Doyle (born October 31, 1993) is an American professional basketball player for Tofaş of Basketbol Süper Ligi (BSL).
+Milton Edward Doyle (born October 31, 1993) is an American professional basketball player for Melbourne United of the Australian National Basketball League (NBL).
 He played college basketball for the Loyola Ramblers.

+High school career

+Doyle attended Marshall High School in Chicago, Illinois.
+As a senior, he averaged 19 points, seven rebounds, five assists and five steals per game.

+Doyle wasn't a highly rated recruit, in part because a wrist injury kept of him off of the AAU circuit in the summer of 2011.

 College career

+Doyle signed a financial aid agreement with the Kansas Jayhawks.
+He was a late addition to KU's recruiting class after originally committing to Florida International.
+After enrolling at KU in June 2012, he participated in offseason workouts with the Jayhawks, including the team's trip to France and Switzerland in August 2012.
+Upon returning to the U.S., Doyle left the program after KU granted his scholarship release.

+Doyle transferred to the Loyola Ramblers, but had to sit out the 2012–13 season due to NCAA transfer regulations.
+He debuted for the Ramblers in the 2013–14 season.
-A graduate of Chicago's Marshall High School, Doyle transferred to Loyola (Illinois) from the University of Kansas.
-He became the first player in the Loyola Ramblers' history to be named to the All-MVC First Team and was also named as NABC First Team All-District 16 during his senior year.

-Doyle was named MVC basketball player of the week twice during the 2016–17 season.
+In the 2016–17 season, Doyle became the first player in Ramblers' history to be named to the All-MVC First Team and earned NABC First Team All-District 16 honours.
+He was also named MVC player of the week twice during the 2016–17 season.

 Professional career

 Long Island Nets (2017)

-Doyle went undrafted for the 2017 NBA Draft.
+Doyle went undrafted for the 2017 NBA draft.
 On June 23, 2017, Doyle was invited to join the Brooklyn Nets' 2017 NBA Summer League team.
 He scored 13 points, 4 rebounds and 1 assist in 16 minutes of play in his debut.

 On August 4, 2017, Doyle signed with the Nets.
 On October 11, he was waived by the Nets.
 He would later be assigned to the Long Island Nets NBA G League affiliate squad after being waived, playing for them in 17 games around that time.